DE1-Engineering-Mathematics/module-resources/notes/15-finite-differences.md

 <br><br>
 So we now have an equation for the first derivative at position $c$ in terms of the values of the function at $f(c)$ and $f(c+\Delta x)$, as well as a bunch of more complicated derivative terms (which have been put into square brackets...).
 What we can now say is that *if* $\Delta x$ is very small, then all the terms inside the big square brackets must  be *really small* compared to the first terms.<br><br>

 In fact, we will intentionally leave out the square bracket terms and use only the first part of the expression to form our approximation.
 We can now say that by truncating the Taylor series expansion before the second derivative term, we will expect to get an error on the order of $\Delta x$, which is fine if $\Delta x$ is small enough!
-We often write this error as $e=\mathcal{O}(\Delta x)$, where the symbol $\mathcal{O}$ means ``on the order of''.
+We often write this error as $e=\mathcal{O}(\Delta x)$, where the symbol $\mathcal{O}$ means "on the order of".
 So the approximation of the function $f(x)$ at point $c$ becomes<br><br>

 $$\begin{equation}
 f'(c) \approx \frac{f(c+\Delta x) - f(c)}{\Delta x}
 \end{equation}$$

 <br><br>
 This formulation is referred to as the *Forward Euler* approach and was first described in 1768 (way before computers!) by Leonhard Euler.
-If you think back to your study of linear functions for graph plotting, the equation above looks suspiciously like ``gradient=rise/run'', which I hope does not surprise you too much!
+If you think back to your study of linear functions for graph plotting, the equation above looks suspiciously like "gradient=rise/run", which I hope does not surprise you too much!
 In fact, this *linearisation* is exactly what a first order finite differencing scheme does (i.e. it takes any function and describes it as loads of tiny line segments - the smaller these lines are, the better the approximation will be!).<br><br>

  The *Backward Euler* can be similarly constructed by stepping $\Delta x$ away from $c$ in the negative direction (eq.3) and has the same magnitude of error.<br><br>